ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/graphql-tool.md

 keywords: ballerina, programming language, graphql, sdl, schema definition language
 permalink: /learn/graphql-tool/
 active: graphql-tool
 intro: The Ballerina GraphQL tool makes it easy to start the development of a GraphQL.
-It generates the GraphQL schema for a given Ballerina GraphQL service and writing it to a file in GraphQL schema definition language (SDL).
+It generates the GraphQL schema for a given Ballerina GraphQL service and writes it to a file in GraphQL schema definition language (SDL).
 In addition, the GraphQL tool supports generating the Ballerina service skeletons for a given GraphQL schema.
 The GraphQL tool generates the client skeletons in Ballerina for a given GraphQL schema and a GraphQL document [Experimental].
 ---
 ## Usage